 That said, there are some important distinctions between this overall project and the CBS tradition to date, and they concern aims and agendas.
 The CBS tradition aims at praxis - at action (as noted above) which will help in the transformation of societies or of individuals.
 This aimed-for output reflects the CBS agenda of liberation from oppression which both motivates and underpins the reading process.
 By contrast, this project aims not at any action by those consulted, but instead at developing a hermeneutical proposal.
 This in turn reflects my differing agenda, which lies in finding an ethically and theologically responsible strategy for reading a contentious biblical text.
 These agendas overlap - my definition of an ethically responsible reading (as one which enables women to flourish without exposing them to abuse) could imply liberation from oppression, of one kind at least.
-However, whereas the CBS tradition typically seeks to address the problem of the on-going oppression of marginalised peoples using biblical texts as a resource, for this study the problem to be addressed is the biblical text, which appears anything but liberating.69
+However, whereas the CBS tradition typically seeks to address the problem of the on-going oppression of marginalised peoples using biblical text, which appears anything but liberating.69